Movatterモバイル変換

 Sport

 Qatari cuisine is made up oftraditional Arab cuisine.[1]Machbūs, a meal consisting ofrice,meat, andvegetables, is thenational dish inQatar, typically made with either lamb or chicken and slow-cooked to give it a depth of flavour.[2][1]Seafood anddates are staple food items in the country.[3]
-Many of these dishes are also used in other countries in the region because they share many commonalities.
+Many of these dishes are also used in other countries in the region, as they share many commonalities.
 In other parts of the region, some of the dishes have different names or use slightly different ingredients.[4]
-One proponent of the importance of Qatar's culinary heritage is chefNoor Al Mazroei, who adapts traditional recipes to includevegan andgluten-free alternatives.[5]

 Culinary traditions

 Being invited to dine in a Qatari home is considered a special honor, reflecting the cultural value placed onhospitality.
 One notable aspect of Arab society is the generosity of the host, who typically prepares food in quantities much larger than necessary, ensuring that guests are abundantly provided for.
 To run out of food would be seen as a significant failure on the part of the host.
-Traditional meals are usually served with guests seated on the floor, partaking of the food with their hands, a custom that emphasizes closeness and communal sharing.[6]
+Traditional meals are usually served with guests seated on the floor, communally partaking of the food with their hands.[5]

-Before the meal commences, it is customary to servecoffee ortea.Arabic coffee, brewed in brass coffee pots infused withcardamom, offers a distinctive aroma and flavor beloved by locals and visitors alike.
+Before the meal commences, it is customary to servecoffee ortea, with the most common beingArabic coffee, brewed in brass coffee pots infused withcardamom.
 Served in small porcelain cups, guests often consume three to five cups, signaling their satisfaction by gently shaking the cup when they have had their fill.
 Hot tea, typically flavored withmint and sweetened with sugar, may also be served in small glass mugs.
-Both coffee and tea are commonly offered not only in social settings but also in business meetings, reflecting the importance of hospitality in Qatari culture.[6]
+Coffee and tea are commonly offered in both social and business meetings.[5]

 Restaurants traditionally serving Qatari and Arabic food are calledmatbakhs (kitchen).[6]
 Such restaurants can be found almost all over Qatar, with notable concentrations being inSouq Waqif,The Pearl-Qatar and theDoha Corniche area.[7]